SuhaimKhalid/northcoders-news-BE/README.md

 This app have a databse to show different kind of article with specific topics ,users and their comments

-# To Run Fist Create ENV Files
+# To Run First Create ENV Files

 ## How To Add ENV File And Connect to DataBase